jstowers/MineDestroyer/README.md

 *Monday, 12/5/2016*

 2:00 pm => Spent about 2 hours hand drawing a computational flow diagram for this program.
+Needed to work through all of the functionality that I created and make the proper linkages.
 Very similar to creating a process flow diagram for chemical engineering.

+My basic computational flow:
-	GridIni + Action (Fire/Move) => Work Done => GridFin => Check Result =>

-		Loop Back or Print Result
+	GridIni + Action (Fire/Move) => Work Done => GridFin => Check Result => Loop Back or Print Result

 For work functions, I analyzed what inputs (and data types) were needed and what output (and data types) were desired.
 This process took a few hours to think through.

 8:00 pm => I next analyzed how I wanted to store my data as the game progresses.

-In my algorithm, each action contains a basic set of data that is needed to print the result.
+First, each action contains a basic set of data that is needed to print the result.
 This data is stored in an array called actionStorage[].

 Then each step contains one or more actions.
 The stepStorage[] array stores each actionStorage[] array for that particular step.

 Finally, the resultStorage[] array stores all the stepStorage[] arrays for each completed step.  resultStorage[] is then printed as output in the desired format.

-Here is an overview of the storage process and array structures:
+Here is an overview of the data storage process and array structures:

 	Process: